 - An 11-month-old boy died from heat exposure after his mother allegedly left him in the car and forgot about him.

-And just this month, police reported that a 17-month-old died after being left in the car for eight hours while his mother went to work.
+Also, police reported that a 17-month-old died after being left in the car for eight hours while his mother went to work.

 Even when it’s not too hot out, children are at risk of heatstroke if they are left in an enclosed vehicle.
 When the outdoor temperature is between 72 to 96 degrees, the temperature inside a vehicle can jump up 40 degrees in just one hour.
 Cracking the windows has little effect.

 In addition to never leaving children alone in vehicles, always lock the doors and trunk and make sure keys and remote entry fobs are out of children’s sight and reach.
-Teach children that trunks are not safe places and show older children how to locate and use the emergency trunk release in all cars made since 2002.
+Teach children that trunks are not safe places and show older children how to locate and use the emergency trunk release in cars made since 2002.

 Remember to ACT: